Birdo1221/Better-Golang-Net/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

+## Future Development

+The future development of this project may include:

+- Enhancements to user authentication and authorization mechanisms
+- Integration of additional attack methods and protocols
+- Implementation of real-time attack monitoring and reporting
+- Optimization for scalability and performance

 ## License